Woman's Christian Temperance Union: Sweden

 The Swedish WCTU, known as Vita Bandet (White Ribbon) was founded by Emilie Rathou in Östermalm in Stockholm in 1900.
 Rathou was a leading member of the International Organisation of Good Templars, and the pioneer for organizing the WCTU and its local branches in Sweden.

 Woman's Temperance Publishing Association

-The Woman's Temperance Publishing Association was started in Indianapolis by Wallace but thought up by Matilda B. Carse.
+The Woman's Temperance Publishing Association (WPTA) was located in Chicago from 1880 until 1903.
+It was conceptualized by Matilda B. Carse and established initially in Indianapolis by Zerelda G. Wallace.
 They thought there was a need for a weekly temperance paper for women of color.
 The creators wanted the first board of directors to be seven women who had the same vision as Carse.